Sharks

 Receiver logbook template - harmonized shark data

-Please find attached a receivers logbook template with explanation and recommendations in the email below, developed by DCNA's Shark Intern Estela Grau and Guido Leurs.
+Please find attached a receivers logbook template with explanation and recommendations below, developed by DCNA's Shark Intern Estela Grau and Guido Leurs.

 Estela Grau, DCNA's shark intern, harmonized all the shark data recorded in the Dutch Caribbean and is working with Guido Leurs on a report.
 This report will give a better inside of the distribution patterns of the shark species in our waters.